• Skip to primary navigation

 The Ingredients

-• Keerai/Spinach, i have used 2 bunches of fresh amaranth leaves for this poriyal.
-You can use any spinach.
+• Keerai/Spinach, i have used 2 bunches of fresh spleen amaranth leaves for this poriyal.
+Also known as arai keerai in Tamil, you can use any fresh tender green for this curry. check this bokchoi stir-fry made similarly.

-• Spices, this recipe uses red chilies and ginger.
+• Spices, this keerai recipe uses only red chilies and ginger.
 You can also use green chilies instead.

-• Coconut & tomatoes, you can skip the tomatoes, but don’t miss the coconut, adds flavor and texture to the keerai poriyal.
+• Add-ons : Fresh coconut and tomatoes.
+You can skip the tomatoes, but don't miss the coconut.
+Fresh coconut adds flavor and texture to the keerai poriyal.

 Step by Step instructions to make the Poriyal